 For serving, you can pair this pumpkin chili with the following:

-Want more pumpkin goodness?
+Want more squash goodness?
 Check out this gluten-free pumpkin pie and the recipes below for new fall favorites!

 Vegetarian Pumpkin Chili

 - ½ teaspoon pumpkin pie spice

 - 1-4oz can green chilis mild or medium heat

 - 2 cups vegetable broth